-However, if you notice that your bristles are starting to fray earlier, then consider replacing your toothbrush sooner (every 2 months).
+Most dentists and hygienists recommend replacing it every 3 months.
+However, if you notice that your bristles are starting to fray earlier, then consider replacing your toothbrush sooner.

 Toothbrush bristles are only effective if they are in good condition.
 Once they start to wear out they will damage your tooth enamel and gums, which can lead to periodontal (gum) disease.

 Here’s why you should replace your toothbrush every 3 months:

 • Worn bristles become prone to bacterial and fungal growth

 • You can develop bad breath

 • Frayed bristles (even a tiny bit!) can damage your tooth enamel and gums